zuozhenggh/learning-library/create-labs/labs/3-labs-use-atom-editor-develop-content/3-labs-use-atom-editor-develop-content.md

 ## Introduction

 You can use your preferred editor to author and edit your Markdown (.md) content for rendering the Workshop output.

-Oracle recommends the Atom editor and the atom-live-server.
+**Note:** Oracle recommends the UA Developers to use Atom.

 ### Objectives